-In 2021, one thousand one hundred food facility inspections were done.
-Additional food services provided included consultations, pre-construction/pre-opening inspections, and plan review of new food establishments in Johnson County.
-Food complaints and food borne illnesses were also tracked within the county.
+In 2022, one thousand four hundred sixty-four food facility inspections were done.
+Additional food services provided included consultations, follow-up inspections, pre-construction/pre-opening inspections, and plan reviews of new food establishments in Johnson County.
+Food complaints and food-borne illnesses were also tracked within the county.
+There were eighty-eight complaints in 2022.
 Food facilities with poor track records were brought into the office for administrative hearings and corrective action plans for improvement in those facilities were created.

 The primary focus of the county food service is to enforce and administer health codes and protect consumers from foodborne illness.
 Inspections conducted at intervals are based on the size and scope of the food service operation.
 Typically, fast food restaurants with limited menus require three inspections per year while the larger facilities with expanded menus require four inspections per year.
-Additional follow-up inspections were conducted as warranted.
+One hundred sixty-two follow-up inspections were conducted as warranted.